 Davis also visited South Florida and had offers from Pittsburgh, Temple, Florida Atlantic, Florida International and Georgia Southern.

 Davis was born on March 12, 1996, and he is the son of Denzel and Lynee Davis.
-He is majoring in sociology.
-Davis was named to the Brook Berringer Citizenship and Tom Osborne Citizenship Teams each of the past two years.
-He has volunteered his time with the Lincoln Marathon, Shop with a Jock, School is Cool Week, Uplifting Athletes and local hospital outreach visits.
+Davis was named to the Brook Berringer Citizenship and Tom Osborne Citizenship Teams in both 2016 and 2017.
+He has volunteered his time with the Lincoln Marathon, the Nebraska Football Road Race, School is Cool Week, and local hospital outreach visits.